-Talk to your kids and before heading the store.
+Talk to your kids and create two separate lists of wants and needs before heading the store.
 Ask them to mark their highest priority to lowest priority things.
 Thus, you will be able to involve them in the decision making process.
 Skip the lowest priority items and explain to them the difference between wants and needs.
 How wants will be excluded when money is limited and a budget is there.

 2. Explain the significance of money

 The sooner your child starts to understand the value of money, the better he/she will respect money in their life.
 So, it’s a right time to tell them about credit cards, debit cards, cheques.
 Make sure, you have explained all their advantages and disadvantages as well.
 Explain how money plays an important role in our life and why we shouldn't underestimate its importance.
-However, as, it can create havoc in our lives.
+However, we should not earn money in an unethical or illegal way as, it can create havoc in our lives.